The Ultimate Guide To 7 Best Archery Equipment For Kids

 3. Bow Case

 It may seem obvious, but the type of bow will significantly affect the type of case you need.
-For a recurve bow, find a case the full length of the bow, or choose a smaller one that requires disassembling the bow.
+For a recurve bow, find a case that is the full length of the bow, or choose a smaller one that requires disassembling the bow.
 Compound bows generally only have full-sized

 cases.